20jasper/JJPWRGEM/readme.md

 I originally started this project to practice finite state machines, but got back into it when hearing about the internals of some formatters and compilers!

 I am heavily inspired by the Rust compiler's error messages.
-I love the idea that unhelpful errors are considered bugs
+I love that unhelpful errors are considered bugs

 I checked out several JSON parsers and formatters, and none provided much context on _why_ a key was missing.
 Errors ranged from "expected closing on byte 10" to a snapshot of source code for that character, but none were up to my standards